 An incline impact tester is a machine that simulates horizontal shocks that a load may experience during shipping & handling.
 These shocks can affect the stability and safety of the load.
 An incline impact test that is performed using this equipment can prevent these problems from affecting the goods being transported, thereby avoiding damages.

-The incline impact tester can help your business prevent losses and unnecessary costs, optimizing the packaging that is necessary to protect the goods during transport.
+The inclined impact tester can help your business prevent losses and unnecessary costs, optimizing the packaging that is necessary to protect the goods during transport.

 This machine is in high demand in various sectors: from technology institutes and universities, to film manufacturers, all the way through packaging designers and brand owners.